sramalho94/TOP_Frontend/README.md

 ---

-- clone down the repo to your local machine
+- Clone down the repo to your local machine
-- Run yarn install
+- Run `yarn install`
 - Cd into ios, then run `pod install`
 - Run `yarn ios` or `yarn andriod`